KILTprotocol/spec-ext-credential-api/readme.md

   with `x25519-xsalsa20-poly1305`

 The extension SHOULD perform the following tasks in `startSession`:
+- protect against Denial-of-Service attacks where the dApp floods the extension with requests
 - ensure that the user has previously authorized interaction with the provided DID
 - otherwise, request user authorization for this interaction